NeMa42/cyclistic_project/README.md

 ### 1. Total Number of Rides by User Type
 - **KPI:** Count of rides by `member_casual`
-- **Insight:** Casual riders form a significant share of total rides — they represent a large conversion opportunity.
+- **Insight:** Casual riders form a moderate share of total usage — while not dominant, they still represent a meaningful conversion opportunity.

 ### 2. Average Ride Duration
 - **KPI:** Average duration in minutes using `TIMESTAMP_DIFF`